fdq09eca/asc-remake/_posts/2017-02-06-2017-Asian-Meeting-of-the-Econometric-Society.md

   Travis Ng, The Chinese University of Hong Kong: Import Competition and Workplace Injuries in U.S. Manufacturing Industries

-  The lectures given by the three scholars were in great success, a lot of insights about free trade were presented.
+  The lectures given by the three scholars were in great success,  insights on free trade were presented.

  {% include gallery caption='Selected photos of Asian Meeting of the Econometric Society 2017' %}